 The performing arts of stage and screen, past and present, are the concern of the Department of Dance, Drama, and Film.
 The central objects of our study are the play, the film, and the dance, and the ways they are brought to life before an audience.
 Students learn by doing the jobs of the artists who collaborate to make these works.
-Some courses concentrate on the arts as they were performed in their historical and cultural context; others explore in depth the craft of the artists: the playwright, screenwriter, choreographer, actor, dancer, director, designer, and filmmaker.
+Some courses concentrate on the arts as they were performed in their historical and cultural context; others explore in depth the craft of the artists: the playwright, screenwriter, choreographer, actor, dancer, director, designer and filmmaker.
 Almost all courses require, in conjunction with reading and critical writing, the performance of problems and exercises.
 Students are encouraged to pursue independent work either in historical and critical research or in creative activity.
 All courses in the department are open to every student in the College; certain courses have prerequisites noted in the course descriptions.
-Majors are given some preference for admission to upper level courses.
+Majors are given some preference for admission to upper-level courses.

 As the foundation on which the other coursework in the department is built, these courses are recommended to students considering majors in the department.
 They are also recommended for other students wishing to diversify their course of study by fulfilling distribution requirements in the fine arts.
-The majors in dance, drama, and film are normally open to students whose performance in the appropriate introductory course has been good.
+The majors in dance, drama and film are normally open to students whose performance in the appropriate introductory course has been good.

 These courses provide a study, in terms of the theater, of selected plays of a period of notable dramatic achievement or the work of an important playwright.
 Emphasis, by means of problems and exercises, is on the theatrical qualities of the plays and their staging.

-Students are also required to fulfill the requirements for their senior exercise with FILM 480 Senior Seminar in Film.
-(0.50 unit)
+Students are also required to fulfill the requirements for their senior exercise with FILM 480 Senior Seminar in Film. (.5 unit)

 Students are encouraged to include courses offered by other departments in their course of study, but no more than 1 unit outside the Department of Dance, Drama, and Film can be credited toward the 5.5 units required for the major.
 Courses students might choose to complete the required additional 1.5 units of study include, but are not limited to:

 Students interested in reading for honors must begin during the junior year.
 In the Department of Dance, Drama, and Film, the pursuit of honors is a two-year process.
 All students reading for honors in the department are required to complete both junior honors and senior honors.

-To be eligible to read for honors in Dance, Drama, or Film, a student must meet the following requirements:
+To be eligible to read for honors in Dance, Drama or Film, a student must meet the following requirements:

-To apply, the student will present a plan for a scholarly or artistic project in the subject of dance, drama, or film to the department faculty before the tenth week of instruction of the first semester of the junior year.
+To apply, the student will present a plan for a scholarly or artistic project in the subject of dance, drama or film to the department faculty before the 10th week of instruction of the first semester of the junior year.
 This project will be designed to take not less than 1 unit, and not more than 1.5 units, of tutorial study.
 The faculty will evaluate this proposal in terms of its originality and ambition, its intrinsic and pedagogical value, and its practical feasibility.